-.02 Use of the business standard mileage rate.
-A taxpayer may use the business standard mileage rate for an automobile that a taxpayer either owns or leases.
-A taxpayer generally may deduct an amount equal to either the business standard mileage rate times the number of business miles traveled or the actual costs (both fixed and variable) the taxpayer pays or incurs that are allocable to traveling those business miles.
+.01 Use of the business standard mileage rate.
+A taxpayer may use the business standard mileage rate (published in an annual notice) to substantiate the amount of a deduction for an automobile that a taxpayer either owns or leases.
+A taxpayer generally may deduct an amount equal to either the business standard mileage rate times the number of business miles traveled or the actual costs (both fixed and variable) the taxpayer pays or incurs that are allocable to traveling those business miles (subject to the limitations in section 4.05 of this revenue procedure).

-.03 Business standard mileage rate in lieu of fixed and variable costs.
-A taxpayer computes a deduction using the business standard mileage rate on a yearly basis and in lieu of computing the fixed and variable costs of the automobile allocable to business purposes (except as provided in section 9.06 of this revenue procedure).
+.02 Business standard mileage rate in lieu of fixed and variable costs.
+A taxpayer computes a deduction using the business standard mileage rate on a yearly basis and in lieu of computing the fixed and variable costs of the automobile allocable to business purposes (except as provided in section 7.06 of this revenue procedure).
 Items such as depreciation or lease payments, maintenance and repairs, tires, gasoline (including all taxes thereon), oil, insurance, and license and registration fees are included in fixed and variable costs for this purpose.

-.04 Parking fees, tolls, interest, and taxes.
-A taxpayer may deduct, as separate items, parking fees and tolls attributable to use of the automobile for business purposes.
+items, parking fees and tolls attributable to use of the automobile for business purposes.
 A taxpayer also may deduct interest relating to the purchase of the automobile and state and local personal property taxes as separate items to the extent allowable under § 163 or § 164, respectively.
 Under § 163(h)(2)(A), interest is nondeductible personal interest if it is paid or incurred on indebtedness properly allocable to the trade or business of performing services as an employee.
 Section 164 provides that state and local taxes a taxpayer pays or incurs in connection with an acquisition or disposition of property are treated as part of the cost of the acquired property or as a reduction in the amount realized on the disposition of the property.
 If the automobile is operated less than 100 percent for business purposes, a taxpayer must allocate the business and nonbusiness portion of the allowable taxes and interest deduction.